‘Black Widow’ Pulsar Caught Singing As It Chews On A Brown Dwarf Star

 Remember the “black widow” pulsar that astronomers mapped for the very first time this May?
 Turns out this superdense neutron star, named after the infamous spider that feeds on its mate, is humming a tune while it devours its stellar companion.
 And, what’s more, you can actually listen to its eerie song, notes Space.

-As the Inquisitr previously reported, the “black widow” pulsar was discovered 30 years ago and sits 6,500 light-years away from Earth.
+As The Inquisitr previously reported, the “black widow” pulsar was discovered 30 years ago and sits 6,500 light-years away from Earth.
 Dubbed PSR B1957+20, the pulsar is accompanied by a brown dwarf star, located a mere 1.2 million miles (two million kilometers) from the superdense neutron star.

 Here’s where things take somewhat of a cannibalistic turn.
 Living in such close quarters is bound to cause friction, and that’s exactly what goes on within this distant binary star system.
 The pulsar continuously pummels the brown dwarf with intense radiation, stripping it of gas, which it then greedily consumes.